Estimating Atmospheric Motion Winds from Satellite Image Data using Space-time Drift Models: Model-based wind estimation

 The proposed approach uses spatio-temporal covariance functions to track the wind.
 This requires us to consider asymmetric spatio-temporal covariance functions.
 Space-time asymmetries in covariance functions have been studied in \citet{stein2005space}, \citet{huang2019visualization} and \citet{park2006new}.

 The space-time process $Z(\bm{x},t)$ has asymmetric covariance if

-In most regions, winds flow in a consistent direction, and so changes in temperature or precipitation rate at one location tend to precede similar changes down wind.
+Here $(\bm{x}, t)$ is a space-time location, with $\bm{x} = (x_1, x_2)$ giving the spatial coordinates, and $t$ giving the time.
+In most regions, winds flow in a consistent direction, and so changes in brightness temperature and other atmospheric variables at one location tend to precede similar changes down wind.
 For instance, if $t_2 > t_1$ and winds flow consistently from $\bm{x}$ to $\bm{y}$, then we expect